nginxinc/docker-nginx-controller/README.md

 ```

 It takes 1-2 minutes to start the container.
 After `docker run `, use `docker logs --follow CONTAINER` to watch the install/startup progress.
-A working alternative and `nginx-plus` example Dockerfiles can be found here:
+A working alternative and `nginx-plus` example Dockerfiles can be found in `<os>/examples` directiories.

-- debian/examples/
-- centos/examples/

 ## Support